Gowtham011224/LLM_bot/README.md

 Once the PDF is processed, interact with the chatbot by typing messages in the chat input field.

 ### By following these steps, you should be able to set up and run the Streamlit chatbot application successfully.

+## Streamlit Workflow
+Users upload PDFs via the sidebar.
+PDFs are processed and split into chunks.
+A vector database is created from the chunks.
+Users interact with the chatbot by typing queries.
+The chatbot responds based on the relevant data from the vector database and chat history.

+## License
+This project is licensed under the MIT License.

+## Contact
+For questions or support, please contact [gowtham.raja211224@gmail.com].